mrismanaziz/Reforestation/README.md

-## What do you call a sheep with no legs?
-A cloud.
+## What do you call an elephant that doesn’t matter?
+An irrelephant.